tylermercer/personal-website/src/content/posts/software/dumfrh.md

 not actually be needed.
 DUMFRH's intent is to keep you _mindful_ of potential future needs, and to structure what you are _currently_ building in a way that won't make those potential future needs harder to meet.
-They're like the two ends of a tightrope walker's pole---the weight of each end is balanced by the other.
+They're like the two ends of a tightrope walker's pole—the weight of each end is balanced by the other.
 If you cut off one end of the pole, your high-strung funambulist is likely to be quite upset.